taplytics/segment-react-native-plugin-taplytics/README.md

 # or
 npm install --save @segment/analytics-react-native @segment/sovran-react-native @react-native-async-storage/async-storage
 ```
+### Install the Taplytics React Native plugin

-You need to install the `@taplytics/segment-react-native-plugin-taplytics` and the `taplytics-react-native` dependency.
+Install the `@taplytics/segment-react-native-plugin-taplytics` and the `taplytics-react-native` dependency.

 Using NPM:
 ```bash